Enhancing Productivity with SQL Server Management Studio Shortcuts

 Ctrl + R

-- Why It’s Useful: Show or hide the results pane to maximize your workspace.
+- Use Case: Show or hide the results pane to maximize your workspace.

 Customizing Shortcuts in SSMS